svanderburg/libilbm/README.md

 specification that can be found in `doc/ILBM.asc`.
 Besides the chunk types described in the standard, it supports the following extensions:

 * The 'DRNG' dynamic color range chunk, which is a Deluxe Paint extension.
 The specification can be found in: `doc/ILBM.DRNG.asc`
 * Forms of type 'ACBM', which store planar graphics data non-interleaved.
 The specification can be found in: `doc/ACBM.asc`
 * Forms of type 'PBM ', which are created by the PC version of Deluxe Paint.
   Although I couldn't find any specification, the differences are relatively minor and I have documented them in `doc/PBM.asc`.
+* A couple of other extension chunks whose specifications can be found in the `doc/` folder.

 Prerequisites
 =============